Showing posts with label Voting. Show all posts

 These ideas are a starting point in the solution to the problems, the frustration, the despondency most people feel when facing up to the problems of Politics and Power.

-WE are the answer.
+We are the answer.
 All of us adults.
+If we are prepared to do the work.

 This is a choice we must make as mature adults, of we are to give meaning to our affirmations of love to our children, on behalf of their children and grand children.